 At SHCC, we continue to adapt and evolve through this COVID experience, evaluating our needs and the needs of students to ensure great care in a timely manner.
 We continue to provide counseling and medical services to eligible students.

-Students who pay the health fee are eligible for services.
+Students assessed the health fee are eligible for services.
 Students taking 1+ credit of in-person classes on the Monmouth campus are automatically assessed the health fee.
 All other registered students may choose to opt-in to have the fee assessed to their student account.

 There are advantages to opting in for the health fee now.
 Once you opt in, it will be assessed to your student account.
 If you opt in now, it will be covered by vocational rehab, financial aid, veteran services, etc. This service is highly recommended for students living on campus or in nearby communities, for students who do not have insurance, and for students who want the comfort of knowing they can access medical and counseling services at any time.

 Students are encouraged to call the SHCC to schedule medical and counseling appointments rather than walk in.
-Students coming onto the premises for their scheduled appointment must follow the Use of Face Coverings During COVID-19 Pandemic Policy.
+Students coming onto the premises for their scheduled appointment must wear a mask/face covering.

 We are open and will continue to serve you.
 In order to practice social distancing and to keep our staff and students healthy, we have made the following changes:

-You will continue to get reminders about your appointment, so please call and cancel if you do not wish to have your appointment to avoid being charged the $50 no show fee.
+You will continue to get reminders about your appointment, so please call and cancel if you cannot make it to your appointment to avoid being charged the $50 no show fee.

 If you have any questions or are unclear about our services at any time, please visit our website or contact us at 503-838-8313.
 We want everyone to be safe and well.
 The services explained above will be in effect until further notice.